 The more eyes on Cougar Creek, the better!
-Our volunteer Stream Monitors walk their portions of the creek regularly, keeping a lookout for both the positive (spawners, juvenile salmon, resident cutthroat trout, caddisflies, healthy vegetation, beaver activity) … and the negative (toxic spills, fish mortality, streambank erosion, invasive plants).
+Our volunteer Stream Monitors walk their portions of the creek regularly, keeping a lookout for both the positive (spawners, juvenile salmon, resident cutthroat trout, caddisflies, healthy vegetation, beaver activity) … and the negative (toxic spills, fish mortality, streambank erosion, invasive plants, litter, dogs in creek during spawning/rearing season).

 If you happen to witness a spill or fish mortality, please report immediately.
 Take a photo and note the date and time, if you can.